Victoria University (United Kingdom)

 Victoria University was an English federal university established by royal charter on 20 April 1880 at Manchester.
 It was the fifth university founded in England, established as a university for the North of England open to affiliation by colleges such as Owens College, which immediately did so.
 University College Liverpool joined the university in 1884, followed by Yorkshire College, Leeds, in 1887.
 The university and the colleges were distinct corporate bodies until Owens College merged with the university in 1904.
 A supplemental charter of 1883 enabled the granting of degrees in medicine and surgery.

-History

 The aspirations of Manchester and Liverpool to become independent city universities meant that the Victoria University was short-lived.
 Liverpool left the university in 1903 to become the University of Liverpool; Leeds was granted its own royal charter in 1904 and became the University of Leeds; Manchester, the only remaining site, was granted a new royal charter as the Victoria University of Manchester.

 There was also a proposal that York be included: in 1903, F. J. Munby and others (including the Yorkshire Philosophical Society) proposed a 'Victoria University of Yorkshire'.
 See University of York.
 In 1886 there had been a proposed scheme for the affiliation of other institutions including technical schools and literary and philosophical societies, which could have assisted the Yorkshire Philosophical Society's proposal, however nothing came of this.